Take action - together, we are campaigning to change the law to

 Together, we can end debt's damage to children

-Our new report, Playday not Payday: Protecting children from irresponsible payday loan advertising, reveals that right now children are being exposed to a barrage of payday loan adverts.
+Our report, Playday not Payday: Protecting children from irresponsible payday loan advertising, reveals that right now children are being exposed to a barrage of payday loan adverts.

 Almost three-quarters of children aged 13-17 say they have seen at least one pay loan advert in the last seven days.
 One in three children say they see pay day loan adverts 'all the time'.
 And 61% of parents believe that seeing payday loan adverts makes children believe these are a normal way of managing money.